-We invite all sponsors, volunteers, speakers, attendees, media, exhibitors, and other participants to help us realize a safe and positive conference experience for everyone.
+We invite all sponsors, volunteers, speakers, attendees, media, exhibitors, awards panelists, Academy members, and other participants to help us realize a safe and positive experience for everyone.

-All determinations of appropriate or inappropriate behavior are in AIAS's sole discretion and the decision(s) of the AIAS representative's onsite will be final.
+All determinations of appropriate or inappropriate behavior are in AIAS's sole discretion and the decision(s) of the AIAS representatives will be final.

 2. Expected Behavior

 Refrain from demeaning, discriminatory, or harassing behavior and speech.